TvOS: Apple TV Software 2.0

+Apple TV Software 3.0

+In October 2009, Apple released another update for the Apple TV called "Apple TV Software 3.0".
+This update replaced the interface in version 2.0 with a new interface which presented seven horizontal columns across the top of the screen for the different categories of content (Movies, TV Shows, Music, Podcasts, Photos, Internet, and Settings).
+This update also added features such as content filtering, iTunes Extras, new fonts, and a new Internet radio app.
+One new feature in particular was the 'Genius' playlist option allowing for easier and more user friendly playlist creating.

 Apple TV Software 4

 Apple TV Software 4, based on iOS 4 and 5, was the first version of Apple TV Software available on the Apple TV (2nd generation).
-It ended support for the Apple TV (1st generation) Apple TV Software 4.4 brought My Photo Stream, AirPlay mirroring (from iPhone 4S & iPad 2), NHL, Wall Street Journal, slideshow themes and Netflix subtitles.
+It ended support for the Apple TV (1st generation).
+Apple TV Software 4.4 brought My Photo Stream, AirPlay mirroring (from iPhone 4S and iPad 2), NHL, Wall Street Journal, slideshow themes and Netflix subtitles.
 Contrary to rumors and code found in iOS 5, the release did not bring support for Bluetooth or apps to the Apple TV (2nd generation).

 Apple TV Software 5

 On September 24, 2012, Apple TV (2nd generation) onwards received the Apple TV Software 5 software update, based on iOS 5 and 6, with Shared Photo Streams, iTunes account switching, better AirPlay functionality, and Trailers searching, among other smaller improvements.

 Apple TV Software 6

 On September 20, 2013, Apple TV (second generation) onwards received the Apple TV Software 6 software update, based on iOS 7, with iTunes Radio and AirPlay from iCloud.